ibouroum/ibouroum/README.md

  [![42 Profile Card](https://1337-readme.vercel.app/api/profile?cursus=42cursus&login=ibouroum)](https://github.com/ibouroum)

-### 1337 School student, Full Stack Web Developer

 </div>

-**Currently I am actively looking for a new opportunity.**
+**Currently I am actively looking for a new opportunity in Data science.**

-- 🔭 I have a bachelor's degree in mathematical and computer science
+- 🔭 I have a Master's degree in Big Data and cloud couputing
 - 🌱 I'm currently studying at 1337 School
 - 👯 I am a full stack web developer specializing in JavaScript frameworks.
 - 🥅 Passionate about the world of the web and new technologies.